 Our psychiatrist and nursing staff provide psychiatric evaluations as well as monitor medications and health interactions for clients in our behavioral health services.

 No wait list.
 No phone tag.
 Just timely support.

-Same Day Access is a first-come-first-serve, walk-in based counseling program.
+Same Day Assessment is a first-come-first-serve, walk-in based counseling program.
 The purpose of this program is to provide readily available services to individuals seeking mental health and substance misuse counseling.
 When someone needs help and is ready to begin counseling, they can simply walk into our office and be seen the same day.
 First visits will no longer require appointments.

 The recovery coaching staff ensure optimal use of community based services and benefits for individuals with severe and persistent mental illness as well as group and individual skill building activities focused on assisting individuals with a mental illness to achieve their personal goals.

 The Illinois Department of Human Services’ Mental Health Division launched a free-of-charge emotional support text line, Call4Calm, for Illinois residents experiencing stress and mental health issues related to the COVID-19 pandemic.